 The following foods are harmful to dogs.
 Please never feed your Yorkie any of these food items.

 Caffeine causes a dog’s blood pressure to rise, which can result in cardiac arrhythmias.
 This is very dangerous to pets, since they might lose muscle control.
 It might even result in seizures.

-Avocadoes are sweet and nutritious.
+Avocados are sweet and nutritious.
 For humans.
 It’s not the same when it comes to Yorkies, or any other dog.
-Avocadoes contain high levels of persin which is toxic to them.
-It may result in diarrhea and vomiting.
+Avocados contain high levels of persin which is toxic to them.
+It may result in your Yorkie having diarrhea and vomiting.

 This is another toxic food you should avoid giving your dog.
 Consequences of these nuts include vomiting, hyperthermia, and depression, among others.

 How Much Food A Yorkie Should Eat: Final Thoughts